cispa/CVA6-Vivado-Project-with-Xilinx-AXI-Ethernet/README.md

 - CVA6 has support for additional boards, such as the Nexys Video.
 - CVA6 does not use a Vivado project and the IP integrator, but instead provides custom scripts for synthesizing IP cores and configures the SoC in SystemVerilog as well.
 - This fork of CVA6 adds support for Xilinx Ethernet in the Device Tree contained in the Boot ROM.
-- This fork of CVA6 includes an option to make the non-standard data cache control register writable in S-Mode.
-This is used by u-boot and Linux to flush the cache after writing and before reading DMA descriptors to ensure consistency.

 Software
 - The TFTP boot for u-boot is unique to this fork.